Kinectsit/kinects-it/README.md

 ####__Client__
 - React
+- React Router
 - Redux
 - Material UI
 - Foundation
 - SASS
-- Webpack

 ####__Hardware__
-- Provided
+- LittleBits

-> Alternatively, you can create your own testing account using the Little Bits Smart Home Kit: Power, Button, CloudBit, AC & IR.
+> Create your own testing account using the Little Bits Smart Home Kit: Power, Button, CloudBit, AC & IR.
 Use the MAC address of your CloudBit in the device set up page, and add your access token to your config.js file.

 ####__APIs__
 - Little Bits <http://developers.littlebitscloud.cc/>